nextleap-project/countermitm/source/new.rst

    a) shows "Secure contact with Bob <bob-adr> established".

-   b) sends Bob a "vc-contact-confirm" message.
+   b) sends Bob a encrypted "vc-contact-confirm" message.

    c) also removes the data associated with ``INVITENUMBER``.